Umesh-k26/LMS/docs/Developer-Manual.md

 If you are adding a method similar to the one which has already been written inside a specific file then add your method to that file as well.

-DO NOT forget to include the header file which contains the function in which it is being called
+> :warning: DO NOT forget to include the header file which contains the function in which it is being called

-## Unit Testing Framework
+## Testing Framework
 In order to use the test framework, make sure that the required references and NuGet Packages are installed and added

-1. Copy Paste all the files that need to be tested inside a separate folder in **UnitTesting** (in solution directory)
+1. Copy Paste all the files that need to be tested inside a separate folder in **Testing** (in solution directory)
-2. Right Click on _UnitTesting_ Project and then Click Add → Existing Item
+2. Right Click on _Testing_ Project and then Click Add → Existing Item
 3. Choose the required files and click on add
 4. Include the files in the _.cpp_ file where all the tests are being written
 5. Write the test in this particular format so that the Test Framework can recognize the Test Class